analogdevicesinc/ai8x-training/README.md

     When using 1-, 2- or 4 bit weights, the capacity increases accordingly.
     When using more than 64 input or output channels, weight memory is shared and effective capacity decreases.
     Weights must be arranged according to specific rules detailed below.
   * There are 16 instances of 32 KiB data memory.
 When not using streaming mode, any data channel (input, intermediate, or output) must completely fit into one memory instance.
-This limits the first-layer input to 181×181pixels per channel in the CHW format.
+This limits the first-layer input to 181×181 pixels per channel in the CHW format.
 However, when using more than one input channel, the HWC format may be preferred, and all layer output are in HWC format as well.
 In those cases, it is required that four channels fit into a single memory instance -- or 91×90 pixels per channel.
     Note that the first layer commonly creates a wide expansion (i.e., large number of output channels) that needs to fit into data memory, so the input size limit is mostly theoretical.
   * When using streaming, the data sizes are limited to 1023×1023, subject to available TRAM.
 Streaming is limited to 8 layers or less, and to four FIFOs (up to 4 input channels in CHW and up to 16 channels in HWC format).
 When using streaming, the product of a layer’s input data width, input data height, and input data channels divided by 64 rounded up must not exceed 2^21: $rows * columns * ⌈\frac{channels}{64}⌉ < 2^{21}$.